joshua19881228/my_blogs/Computer_Vision/Reading_Note/Reading_Note_WCCN.md

 Im my understanding, only the boxes with the most confidence in each category will be punished if they are wrong.
 Besides, the equations in the paper have some mistakes.

-**Classification Network** consists of multiple binary classification deep neural networks which are trained on the pedestrian candidates from *Pedestrian Candidate Generator*.

-**Soft-rejection based DNN Fusion** works as follows: Consider one pedestrian candidate and one classifier.
-If the classifier has high confidence about the candidate, we boost its original score from the candidate generator by multiplying with a confidence scaling factor greater than one.
-Otherwise, we decrease its score by a scaling factor less than one.
-To fuse all $M$ classifiers, the candidate’s original confidence score is multiplied with the product of the confidence scaling factors from all classifiers in the classification network.

 ### Three-stage Cascade ###

 The three-stage cascade network structure adds a weak segmentation network between the two stages in the two-stage cascade network.
 It is illustrated in the following figure.